 Australia has committed $3 million to repair health facilities, provide medical equipment and restore water and sanitation services.

 The largest project is the Waimaro Health Centre in Ra Province.
-After the Centre was destroyed by TC Winston, Australia provided a temporary nursing station to allow services to continue at the site, and in June 2017, work began rebuilding the Centre.
-The Health Centre has been upgraded to be a larger and better adapted building, able to provide more specialised services to the surrounding area and is expected to be complete in early 2018.
+After the Centre was destroyed by TC Winston, Australia provided a temporary nursing station to allow services to continue at the site.
+The Health Centre has been upgraded to be a larger and a better-adapted building, able to provide more specialised services to the surrounding area.
+The Government of Fiji also co-financed the building of medical staff quarters.
+As of 2018, the newly built, upgraded and equipped Waimaro Health Centre was officially handed over to the Government of Fiji.

-Australia is also supporting the upgrade of the Nasau Health Centre on Koro island which was damaged during TC Winston.
-The work is expected to be complete in mid-2018.
+Australia is also supporting the upgrade of the Nasau Health Centre on Koro island, which was damaged during TC Winston.
+The work commenced in January and is expected to be completed in 2018, enabling expectant mothers to access quality reproductive health services on Koro.

 Along with support to health facilities, Australia has been working with partners to restore water and sanitation services to remote communities.
 This has included building toilets in villages and helping re-establish access to water in relocated communities on Koro.